How to Take Care of Your Pool Table

 Stow the Pool Table Away from the Sun

 Although some sunlight will definitely add a bit of drama to the lighting of your pool room, the sun can warp, damage and distort the wood on your pool table.
 Make sure to keep your pool table away from direct sunlight.
 Instead of relying on the sun for light, have a warm light fixture overhead to keep your pool table safe and still well lit.

-Don’t Make Your Pool Table into a Chair
+Don’t Use Your Pool Table as a Chair